iampeterbanjo/iampeterbanjo.com/README.md

 I've tried both and I prefer tabs because I can change my indentation without changing the file history.
 Except in Markdown files because the linter is not customisable and it's not code.

+### 7. Pay down debts

+I want to keep this site running over a a few years (2+) and technical debt is what makes it harder to make changes over time.
+They should be paid down and in order to do this -

+- Keep concepts and abstractions simple
+- Have test coverage above 90%
+- Refactor frequently
+- Ship often to keep code in working state

 [Visit][site] or [follow][twitter]

 [clever-cloud]: https://www.clever-cloud.com/en/